 “There is no way that the quality of patient care and experiences will exceed the quality of the people who provide it.”

 It’s true if you want your patients to consistently have great experiences, accept your treatment recommendations, and refer their friends, family, neighbors, and co-workers to you – it takes a quality, happy, and productive team.
 Of course, though, it starts with you!

 Set the Example – Treat your employees how you would like them to treat your best patient!

 If you want to see a positive change in your practice, you must consistently lead by example… be the change.
 It starts at the top.
-You set the tone for the day, make certain that it’s a happy & productive one.
+You set the tone for the day, so make certain that it’s a happy & productive one.
 This includes any employee in a management position – if you have employees complaining about your office manager, take it seriously.
-A toxic office manager will destroy your practice over time, at the very least, cause a staff turnover nightmare.
-In fact, any employee that is toxic to your vision, to your team, and/or your patients…needs to go.
-It’s not easy to make the decision to terminate someone’s employment, yet absolutely necessary if you want to improve your practice.
+A toxic office manager will destroy your practice over time and at the very least, cause a staff turnover nightmare.
+Any employee that is toxic to your vision, to your team, and/or your patients…needs to go.
+It’s not easy to decide to terminate someone’s employment, yet absolutely necessary if you want to improve your practice.
 It’s been said that “what you allow you encourage.”
-Once you make the decision to no longer tolerate or allow poor behavior and attitudes in your practice, you’ll breathe a huge sigh of relief.
+Once you decide to no longer tolerate or allow poor behavior and attitudes in your practice, you’ll breathe a huge sigh of relief.

 Practice Owners – If you would like to grow and improve your dental practice and have wondered what it might be like to work with me and what coaching is all about or would just like to discover areas of opportunity for your practice … please feel free to reach out to me to schedule a complimentary, no-obligation coaching call at email@example.com.